nskybytskyi/nskybytskyi.github.io/education.md

     - second place at city geography olympiad;

-      <small>It is probably the funniest olympiad in which I ever took part.
+      <small>It is probably the funniest olympiad I ever took part in.
 One day of preparation and a lot of general knowledge was enough to get the second place.
 Geography teacher was delighted.</small>

     - second place at city physics olympiad;